When: Saturday, December 13

 No, BHS does not take in kittens; should you find kittens, please ensure first that the mom cat is indeed not coming back, as often the mom will leave kittens to find food and may return in a few hours.
 If you are certain the mom has indeed abandoned the kittens, please do the following:

 1) foster the kittens until they are at least 8 weeks old and then surrender to Pet Alliance of Greater Orlando or Orange County, who will in turn ensure safe adoption.
+You will have to sign up with them first to ensure they will take your kittens once they're old enough.
+They will also provide you with food and supplies, so it's worth taking this route if you find yourself in this situation.

-2) If you cannot foster the kittens, please immediately surrender them to Orange County
+2) If you cannot foster the kittens, please immediately surrender them to Orange County Animal Services, they will reach out to rescue partners for placement.

 NEVER post free kittens on social media or Craigslist, as they may end up as snake food or as bait in dog fighting rings (yes, those stories are real).
-Additionally, even well intentioned adopters may not be responsible enough to ensure the kitten is spayed/neutered and vaccinated when old enough.
+Additionally, even well-intentioned adopters may not be responsible enough to ensure the kitten is spayed/neutered and vaccinated when old enough.
 Unless you are able and willing to foster the kittens and provide this service on your own, please surrender the kittens to a reputable rescue or Orange County.

 Please contact Pet Alliance of Greater Orlando Surrender a Pet Surrender a Pet - Pet Alliance of Greater Orlando - or Orange County Animal Services at www.ocnetpets.com